-When it comes to fall hikes in the Sedona, Arizona area, all of us at Sky Rock Inn of Sedona would agree that West Fork Trail in Oak Creek Canyon is the one that shouldn’t be missed!
+When it comes to fall hikes in the Sedona, Arizona area, all of us at Sky Rock Sedona would agree that West Fork Trail in Oak Creek Canyon is the one that shouldn’t be missed!
 Fall is the most popular time of year to take this hike, when the beautiful red rocks and clear blue skies serve as the perfect backdrop for the vibrant fall foliage in Oak Creek Canyon, but there is no bad time of year to enjoy this hike.
 The shutterbugs out there will love it; there are awe inspiring images throughout the entire hike.

 Hiking West Fork Trail in the Fall